eunrcn/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Miscellaneous Commands
+## 4.3 Miscellaneous Commands

-### Getting help : `help`
+### 4.3.1 Getting help : `help`

-To access our InternHub User Guide, simply type help into the command box and press Enter.
+To access our InternHub User Guide at anytime, simply type help into the command box and press Enter.
 This action will display a link to this document, allowing you to easily navigate and explore the comprehensive features of InternHub.

 <box>